-A compliance programme in Mexico, likewise, may be a mitigating factor to liability for anti-corruption violations so long as the programme meets certain minimum requirements under Mexico's General Law of Administrative Responsibility.
-Under this Law, an effective compliance programme must have a clear and complete organisational and procedures manual, a published code of conduct, adequate and effective internal controls, adequate whistleblowing systems and disciplinary processes, effective training programmes and human resources policies, and adequate mechanisms to ensure transparency and avoid conflicts of interest.
+A compliance programme may be a mitigating factor to liability for anti-corruption violations so long as the programme meets certain minimum requirements under Mexico's General Law of Administrative Responsibility.
+Under this Law, an

-12 Federal Law No. 14,133 (2021) (Brazil) (making a compliance programme mandatory as a condition for hiring major public contracts and a tie-breaker criterion for other contracts).
+12 Law No. 14,133 of 1 April 2021 (Brazil) (making a compliance programme mandatory as a condition for hiring major public contracts and a tie-breaker criterion for other contracts).